cellgeni/STARsolo/README.md

 </div>

-  - `--soloUMIdedup 1MM_CR --soloCBmatchWLtype 1MM_multi_Nbase_pseudocounts --soloUMIfiltering MultiGeneUMI_CR --clipAdapterType CellRanger4 --outFilterScoreMin 30` are options that define UMI collapsing, barcode collapsing, and read clipping algorithms that are closest to ones used by `Cell Ranger`;
+  - `--soloUMIdedup 1MM_CR --soloCBmatchWLtype 1MM_multi_Nbase_pseudocounts --soloUMIfiltering MultiGeneUMI_CR --clipAdapterType CellRanger4 --outFilterScoreMin 30` are options that define UMI collapsing, barcode collapsing, and read clipping algorithms that are closest to ones used by `Cell Ranger` v4+;
   - `--soloCellFilter EmptyDrops_CR` specifies the cell filtering algorithm used in [EmptyDrops](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html), which is the default algorithm in later versions of `Cell Ranger`;
   - `--soloFeatures Gene GeneFull Velocyto` output conventional (exon-only) UMI counts, as well as exon+intron UMI counts (analog of `Cell Ranger` premrna option), as well as matrices preprocessed for `Velocyto`;
-  - `--soloMultiMappers EM` is to count multimappers (on by default in v3.0+ of these scripts; does not influence the main output, but creates an additional matrix in `/raw` subdir of `Gene` and `GeneFull`);
+  - `--soloMultiMappers EM` is to count multimappers (on by default in v3.0+ of our wrapper scripts; does not influence the main output, but creates an additional matrix in `/raw` subdir of `Gene` and `GeneFull`);
-  - `--readFilesCommand zcat` is used if your input fastq files are gzipped;
+  - `--readFilesCommand zcat` is used if your input fastq files are gzipped (auto-deteted);
   - `--outReadsUnmapped Fastx` to output the unmapped reads that can be used for metagenomic analysis;
   - options grouped as `$SORTEDBAM` should be used if you need a genomic bam file; otherwise, use `$NOBAM`.